gchq/sleeper/docs/developer-guide.md

 git checkout --track origin/main
 ```

-#### Sleeper CLI builder image
+#### Sleeper builder image

-If you installed the Sleeper CLI from GitHub as described in the [getting started guide](getting-started.md), you can
+If you've installed the [Sleeper Docker tools](deployment/docker-tools.md), you can use `sleeper builder` to get a
-use `sleeper builder` to get a shell inside a Docker container with the dependencies pre-installed.
-This is the same
+command line inside a Docker container with the dependencies pre-installed.
+This is the same container image that's used
-container image that's used for the Dev Containers setup above.
-It may be useful if you want to work inside Docker
-without using Dev Containers.
+for the Dev Containers setup above.
+It may be useful if you want to work inside Docker without using Dev Containers.

-If you're in an EC2 deployed with `sleeper environment`, the Sleeper CLI was pre-installed and the repository was
+If you're in an EC2 deployed with `sleeper environment`, this is pre-installed and the repository has already been
-already checked out when you created the EC2.
+checked out when you created the EC2.
 Otherwise, you'll need to clone the repository in the container.
-You can
+You can use the
-use the commands below to do this:
+commands below to do this:

 ```bash
 sleeper builder